More and more people are looking for the protection given by a Lasting Power of Attorney.

 As a firm, we do not produce LPA‘s but can recommend Solicitor Firms that do.

 If you would like help with your retirement and financial planning then why not arrange a meeting.
-The initial fact-finding meeting is free and without obligation.
+The initial fact-finding meeting is at our cost and without obligation.
 Meetings can be arranged at a time and location convenient to you.
 This includes home visits.

 - Kettering, Northamptonshire